Tuesday, February 26, 2008

 You must keep in mind that religion does not consist in talk, or doctrines, or books, but in realisation; it is not learning but being.
 No amount of doctrines or philosophies or ethical books that you have stuffed into your brain will matter much, only what you are, and what you have realised.
 From "The Need of Symbols."
 Selections, p.
 64-65.

 While several Indian traditions refer to a distinction between "higher" and "lower" knowledge there is by no means universal agreement as to what actually counts as "higher" and "lower" knowledge.
 For his own part, Shankara refers to a number of related distinctions, such as between worldly (lokika) means and ends, and ultimate (paramartha) soteriological concerns; or between teachings that are to be taken at face value and teachings that are "figuratively true" and merely propaedeutic (cf. GK 3.14).
 Following the Mundaka Up, he also refers to the distinction between higher and lower knowledge.
-But in Shankara's works, the distinction between higher and lower knowledge is not used to contrast "book learning" with "experience," even though this is a typical interpretation given by modern scholars.
-Rather, Shankara uses the distinction to distinguish knowledge that concerns ritual action from soteriological knowledge, that is, knowledge that leads to the heaven realms (brahma loka) from knowledge that leads to ultimate release (moksha).
-He does so primarily to make known his break with the jnana-karma-samucaya Vedanta of his contemporaries.
+But in Shankara's works, the distinction between higher and lower knowledge is not used to contrast "book learning" with "experience," even though this is a typical interpretation of Shankara given by modern scholars.
+Rather, Shankara uses the distinction to distinguish knowledge that concerns ritual action from soteriological knowledge, or knowledge that leads to the heaven realms (brahma loka) from knowledge that leads to ultimate release (moksha).
+He does so primarily to make known his break with the jnana-karma-samucaya Vedanta of his contemporaries who had argued that both ritual and knowledge, in cooperation, are conducive to release.

 Shankara does not exclude the Vedas from the domain of higher knowledge since the Upanishads, which give soteriological knowledge, fall within the range of the Vedic revelation.
-For Shankara, the "higher knowledge" forms a kind of continuum from hearing the words of scripture (sruti) to final realization (samyagdrashana).
-As for the Mundaka's referring to the Rg Veda, Sama Veda, etc. as belonging to the lower knowledge, Shankara takes this as a reference to brahmanic ritualism, which he relegates to the domain of ignorance (avidya).
+For Shankara, the "higher knowledge" forms a kind of continuum from hearing the words of scripture (sruti) and having a glimpse of their purport, to final and full understanding (samyagdrashana).
+As for the Mundaka Upanishad's referring to the Rg Veda, Sama Veda, etc. as belonging to the lower knowledge, Shankara takes this as a reference to brahmanic ritualism.

 In contrast to Shankara, Vivekananda treats the Vedic scriptures in toto, as well as the revealed word of other traditions, as instances of the "ossification" of religion: